Xkeeper0/badnikzone/readme.md

 BadnikZONE
 =======================

-This is the repository for the Badnik.ZONE website, which is basically the website for an IRC server.
+This is the repository for the [BadnikZONE](http://badnik.zone) IRC server's website.

 This readme is just basic so there's something here.